NixOS/nix.dev/source/tutorials/nix-language.md

     3

 :::{note}
-Nix language by default uses lazy evaluation, and will only compute values when needed.
+The Nix language by default uses lazy evaluation, and will only compute values when needed.

 Some examples show results of strict evaluation for clarity.
 If your output does not match the example, try prepending `:p` to the input expression.